Setting Up The Contact Page

 Step 3 - Insert your content into the editor or Fusion Builder, such as a heading and text.

-Step 4 - Choose to use a sidebar or have no sidebar.
+Step 4 - Choose whether you wish to use a sidebar or not.
 Please refer to the Assigning Sidebars section of our documentation for instructions on how to use sidebars.

 Step 5 - Save the page.